Motia helped us build something incredible

 Motia is being deprecated in favor of iii, a new Interoperable Invocation Interface that unifies backend execution into three simple primitives: Functions, Triggers, and Workers.

-By Motia Team 2 min read
+By Motia Team 4 min read

 Motia helped us build something incredible

 When we first began building Motia a year ago, we set out to answer a question: why is backend engineering still this fragmented?
 APIs live in one framework.
 State in another.
 Queues, cron, streaming, AI agents, and every integration each have their own runtimes, configs, and ways of failing.
 Developers spend as much time integrating these components with each other as they do building the thing they actually care about.
+The math is brutal: six tools before you write a line of business logic, fifteen integration edges between them, and no single trace when something breaks.

 So we built something that could.